Riverdale, Bronx: Media

 A Pulitzer-Prize-winning weekly newspaper, the Riverdale Press brings news of interest to residents of the neighborhood.

 Political representation

-In the United States House of Representatives, Riverdale is located within New York's 15th congressional district, which is represented by Democrat Ritchie Torres.
-Riverdale is part of 34th district of the New York State Senate, represented by Democrat Alessandra Biaggi, and the 81st Assembly district, represented by Democrat Jeffrey Dinowitz.
+Riverdale is located within New York's 15th congressional district, which is represented by Democrat Ritchie Torres.
+Riverdale is part of 34th district of the New York State Senate, represented by a Democrat, and the 81st Assembly district, represented by Democrat Jeffrey Dinowitz.
 In the New York City Council, Riverdale is part of District 11, represented by Democrat Eric Dinowitz.

 Police and crime

 Riverdale is patrolled by the 50th Precinct of the NYPD, located at 3450 Kingsbridge Avenue.
 The 50th Precinct ranked 13th safest out of 69 patrol areas for per-capita crime in 2010.
 As of 2018, with a non-fatal assault rate of 40 per 100,000 people, Riverdale's rate of violent crimes per capita is less than that of the city as a whole.
 The incarceration rate of 225 per 100,000 people is lower than that of the city as a whole.
 Riverdale is known for having some of the lowest crime rates in New York City.

 The 50th Precinct has a lower crime rate than in the 1990s, with crimes across all categories having decreased by 69.9% between 1990 and 2022.
 The precinct reported three murders, 22 rapes, 185 robberies, 213 felony assaults, 126 burglaries, 695 grand larcenies, and 288 grand larcenies auto in 2022.